-Neena works as a Consultant and Coach for Organization Change & Development, and Leadership Transformation.
+Neena works as a Consultant and Coach for deep growth and transformation at individual and systemic levels.
 Her engagement approach is essentially constructivist, honoring the value of relationships, communication, collaborative inquiry, emergent wisdom, and co-created learning journeys.
 She specializes in deep transformative coaching for individual, leadership and systemic growth.
 Neena is a scholarly practitioner and educator of Appreciative Inquiry (AI).
-She is passionate about developing process frameworks that promote application of AI, Positive Psychology and JUNGian Depth Psychology for individual, group and organizational development.
+She is passionate about developing process frameworks that promote application of AI, Logotherapy, JUNGian Depth Psychology & Compassion-Focussed Therapy for individual & systemic growth.

-Neena is passionate about serving the cause of inclusive education for socio-economically underprivileged children.
-She is founder of a self-funded social endeavor in India that serves the cause, primarily through a library movement, scholarships, and non-formal integrative education.
+Neena is an acknowledged ‘Grief & Growth’ Specialist and ‘Resilience, Life-Purpose, Transitions & Therapeutic Writing’ Coach & Facilitator.
+She is passionate about serving the cause of inclusive education for socio-economically underprivileged children.
+She runs a self-funded endeavor in India that serves the cause through a library movement, scholarships & non-formal integrative education.
 It is her high dream to see a book in every under-served child’s hand.
-She is committed to support their education.